helipilot50/orderby-example/README.md

 }

 ```
-The heavy lifting is don in the UDF to order and group the results as they come from the query stream.
+The heavy lifting is done in the UDF to order and group the results as they come from the query stream.

 The stream is processed with a `Map()` function, then an `Aggregate()` function and finally a `Reduce()` function.